 Providing Alcohol to Minors

-If you or your child has been charged with any of the above crimes, take them seriously.
-Schedule your free initial consultation with our Jacksonville criminal defense attorneys today.
+If you or your child has been charged with underage drinking, take them seriously.
+Schedule your free initial consultation with our Jacksonville underage drinking attorneys today.

 Client TestimonialsSee How We've Helped Other People In Your Position

 “I found Kate through a friend who had used her in the past.
 As the alleged "victim" of a criminal case, she took my requests very seriously and helped ensure I got the outcome I wanted vs. what the state wanted to happen.
 She understood my concerns and protected me in the court from being asked any questions.
 She had everything dismissed and resolved in less than a week.
 I am extremely happy with the outcome and will always recommend her to people.”

 A Firm You Can Trust

 Our attorneys will be your guides through this uncomfortable and stressful time.
 Fill out our secure online form or call 904-615-8950 to get started.